“I make paper interactive,” says Kate Stone in today’s talk, given at TED2013.

 Neil Harbisson: I listen to color

 Artist Neil Harbisson wears an electronic eye.
 Born with a visual condition called achromatopsia, which only lets him see shades of grey, this eye converts the colors of the world into sounds, allowing him to hear them.
-In this talk from TEDGlobal 2012, Harbisson explains how this piece of electronic equipment has made going to the supermarket like strolling through a nightclub.
+In this talk from TEDGlobal 2012, Harbisson explains how this piece of electronic equipment renders the sound of orange and, in a hilarious moment, lets it slip that going to the supermarket sounds a bit like strolling through a nightclub.

 This post originally ran on November 15, 2012.
 It was updated on July 23, 2013, with several new talks added.